PSLmodels/Tax-Calculator/README.md

 =========================

-This document tells you how to begin contributing to Tax-Calculator by reporting a bug, improving the documentation or making an enhancement to the Python source code.
-If you only want to use Tax-Calculator, you should begin by reading the [user documentation](http://open-source-economics.github.io/Tax-Calculator/) that describes how to use Tax-Calculator on your own computer (without
+This document tells you how to begin contributing to Tax-Calculator by reporting a bug, improving the documentation, or making an enhancement to the Python source code.
+If you only want to **use** Tax-Calculator, you should begin by reading the [user documentation](http://open-source-economics.github.io/Tax-Calculator/) that describes how to use Tax-Calculator on your own computer (without